open-telemetry/opentelemetry.io/content/en/blog/2024/otel-operator-q-and-a/index.md

 ### Q3: Is the Operator version at parity with the Collector version?

-The default version of the Collector used by the Operator is typically behind by one version at most.
-For example, at the time of this writing, the latest Operator version is 0.98.0, and the latest Collector version is 0.99.0.
-In addition, the default image of the Collector used by the Operator is the [core distribution](/blog/2024/otel-collector-anti-patterns/#3--not-using-the-right-collector-distribution-or-not-building-your-own-distribution)
+For every Collector release, there is an Operator release which provides support for that Collector version.
+For example, at the time of this writing, the latest
+Operator version is 0.98.0.
+Thus, the the default image of the Collector used by the Operator is version 0.98.0 of the [core distribution](/blog/2024/otel-collector-anti-patterns/#3--not-using-the-right-collector-distribution-or-not-building-your-own-distribution)
 (as opposed to the contrib distribution).